cheefoo/centos/README.md

   ```

-10. From the KCL instance, Start the Job Scheduler
+10.From the KCL instance, Start the Job Scheduler

   ```
   nohup bash -c \